pharmpy/pharmpy/docs/index.rst

 Pharmpy is an open-source software package for pharmacometric modeling.
-It has functionality ranging from reading and manipulating model files and datasets, to full tools where subsequent results are collected and presented.
+It has functionality ranging from reading and manipulating model files and datasets to full tools where subsequent results are collected and presented.

 Features include: